 Tailings residue deposit management

-- In South Africa risk-based mandatory Codes of Practices (“COP”)1 are available for all residue deposits at our mines as required by, and according to set guidelines from the Department of Mineral Resources (DMR), Mine Health and Safety Inspectorate.
+- in South Africa, risk-based mandatory Codes of Practices (COP) are available for all residue deposits at our mines as required by, and according to set guidelines from the Department of Mineral Resources (DMR), Mine Health and Safety Inspectorate.
 All COP documents are signed off by the DMR and the respective third party appointed Professional Engineers.

 - The Williamson diamond mine in Tanzania does not require a COP by law but, since 2016, in line with best practice Petra developed and implemented operating practices, set out in an operating manual, similar to a COP for the mine’s tailings deposits.